pranay5255/whatsappDemo/README.md

 4. Scan the QR code shown in the terminal.
 Subsequent runs reuse the cached LocalAuth session.

 ## Commands & Flows
-- `!ask <prompt>` — sends the prompt through `OpenRouterClient.generateText` and replies with the generated answer.
+- `/ask <prompt>` — sends the prompt through `OpenRouterClient.generateText` and replies with the generated answer.
 - Attachment downloads — every media message is saved to `downloads/<safe-name>.<ext>`.
 - Image captioning — if the media mimetype starts with `image/` and OpenRouter creds exist, the file is captioned via `OpenRouterClient.describeImage`.
 - Ready hook — once the WhatsApp session is ready, the bot logs your recent chats, sends two diagnostic messages to `INITIAL_NOTIFICATION_JID`, and posts a 24 hour summary via `summarizeRecentChat`.